kerrrusha/elevator-simulation/README.md

 # Elevator working model

-## Overview
-The following repo contains source code for test task in the Dataox co.
-It's Java Console application, that involved MVC design model to process actions with model and showing the results to the user side.

 ## Guidelines
 Run of the application will simulate work of the Elevator and will print step-by-step results of his work after every action.